alexliesenfeld/health/Fixed typo in README.md

 	// Create a new http.Handler that provides health check information. router.Handle("/health", health.NewHandler(

-		// Configure a globally configured timeout that will be applied to all checks. health.WithTimeout(10*time.Second),
+		// Configure a global timeout that will be applied to all checks. health.WithTimeout(10*time.Second),

 		// Our health endpoint requires authentication.